Far-right picks Danish MEP as token 'lead candidate'

 "They [the debate organisers] called us and invited us, so we chose somebody.
 It doesn't mean that he [Vistisen] is our Spitzenkandidat," the ID spokesman said.

-With the far-right polling to do better than ever in the EP elections in June, EUobserver asked if ID hoped to get one of the EU top jobs afterward.
+With the far-right polling to do better than ever in the European elections in June, EUobserver asked if ID hoped to get one of the EU top jobs afterward.

 "No. We don't have any parties who are in government in any member states, so it's not realistic," the spokesman said.

-The top jobs include the European Commission, European Parliament, and EU Council presidency, but they are normally allocated in behind-the-scenes talks by EU governments, rather than strictly following the EU election outcome and the groups' nominees.
+The top jobs include the European Commission, European Parliament, and EU Council presidencies, but they are normally allocated in behind-the-scenes talks by EU governments, rather than strictly following the EU election outcome and the groups' nominees.

 And von der Leyen is the Spitzenkandidaten named so far with the strongest chance of going forward, to a second term at the EU Commission helm.